Things to do

-Istanbul has to be one of my favourite cities I’ve visited.
-There is literally so much to see and do in Istanbul, I visited this city for seven days with my family as there were nine of us on holiday.
+Istanbul has to be one of my favourite cities I have visited.
+There is so much to see and do in Istanbul, I visited this city for seven days with my family as there were nine of us on holiday.
 However, I think staying 3-4 days is enough to cover all the main attractions and places as we managed to cover all the main areas of the city within a short space of time.

-The following day, we started off with our Turkish breakfast served from our hotel which was not too bad as we had plenty of cheese, jam, fruits, eggs, cereals and hot drinks to choose from.
-Thereon, we started off our tour of the city as we first covered all the nearby attractions likes of Blue Mosque, Hagia Sophia, Topkapi Palace, Basilica Cistern and Gulhane Park were within our footsteps from where we stayed at.
-Then to end our day we took the boat across the Bosphorus sea to the Asia side to see ‘Maiden Tower’.
+The following day, we started with our Turkish breakfast served from our hotel, which was not too bad as we had plenty of cheese, jam, fruits, eggs, cereals and hot drinks to choose from.
+Thereon, we started our tour of the city as we first covered all the nearby attractions likes of Blue Mosque, Hagia Sophia, Topkapi Palace, Basilica Cistern and Gulhane Park were within our footsteps from where we stayed at.
+Then to end our day we took the boat across the Bosphorus sea to the Asia side to see the ‘Maiden Tower’.

 Sultan Ahmed Mosque (Blue Mosque)

-This palace is a must visit when visiting Istanbul, as there are so many historic Islāmic pieces to see and witness of our prophets including his clothing, swords and other historic items.
+This palace is a must-visit when visiting Istanbul, as there are so many historic Islamic pieces to see and witness of our prophets including his clothing, swords and other historic items.
 You can easily spend up to three to four hours here, so make sure to take a map or have a list of everything you would like to cover.